gokudera17/distributed_system_nccu/README.md

 ## Prometheus, Grafana
 * helm install prometheus stable/prometheus-operator
+* Then, you can use 'kubectl port-forward deployment/prometheus-grafana 3000' to forward port and use 'http://localhost:3000' to open Grafana.

 ## Fluentd
 * td-agent-gem install fluent-plugin-elasticsearch
+* Then, you can use 'curl -X POST -d 'json={"json":"message"}' to test fluentd.

 ## Docker Image (Frontend)
 * docker build -t frontend .